 Clean the Carpets

 For wood floors and doors, make sure you use a cleaner that is wood-friendly.
-Mop the floor thoroughly, making sure you change the water regularly.
+Mop the floor thoroughly, and change the mop water regularly.
 If necessary, you may need to hand-scrub corners and floor edges.
-I also recommend cleaning the baseboards and door frames as well.
-The About Expert on Woodworking also has several tips that might help get the smell of smoke out of your hardwood floors.
+Clean the baseboards and door frames.

 Remove all drapes and blinds.
 Drapes may need to be dry-cleaned.
-If so, make sure you tell the dry-cleaner about the smoke smell and that it needs to be removed.
-If your drapes can be washed, wash them in hot water (if possible).
-Add some vinegar to the wash water - vinegar is a great neutralizer and natural cleaner.
-Use one cup vinegar per full load.
-Just make sure you add the vinegar to the water before placing drapes into the washer.
-Vinegar is a natural bleach and will fade colors so you should never let fabrics sit for a long time in vinegar and water.
+If so, make sure you talk to the dry-cleaner about removing the smoke smell.
+If your drapes can be washed, wash them in hot water.
+Add some vinegar to the wash water; vinegar is a great odor neutralizer and natural cleaner.
+Use one cup vinegar per full load, but make sure you add the vinegar to the water before placing drapes into the washer.
+Vinegar is a natural bleach and will fade colors, so you should never let fabrics sit for a long time in vinegar and water.

-To clean non-fabric or non-wooden blinds, place the blinds in the bathtub.
+To clean mini blinds, place the blinds in the bathtub.
 Fill the bathtub with hot water and a cup of vinegar.
-Let blinds soak in the tub for 15 minutes then scrub them using a fine scrub brush.
-Hang blinds to dry.
-For other types of material (wood or fabric) follow the above instructions for wood floors or drapes.
+Let blinds soak in the tub for 15 minutes, then scrub them using a fine scrub brush.
+Hang the blinds to dry.

 Cigarette odors can linger even after you've done a thorough cleaning, but following a few tips can help rid your house of the odors permanently.

 - Replace the air: Fresh air is your friend in the fight against stale odors.
 Open windows and doors to get as much fresh air into your home as possible.
 While this won't get rid of the smell, it will help to improve conditions while you attack the sources of the smokiness.